Over the past few months, I’ve been hustling my ass off freelancing as a content marketer for multiple online-business’ and blog publications.

 I’m afraid this article isn’t going to be like that.
 In fact, I am no expert and only started copywriting about four months back.

-However, as a freelance content marketer I have built over 50 landing pages for clients from various industries.
+However, as a b2b content marketer, I have built over 50 landing pages for clients from various industries.
 This experience has taught me a great deal about writing sales copy.

 What works, and specifically — what doesn’t!